cog1to/libpngif/README.md

 Small C library to decode (A)PNG and GIF images into RGBA byte arrays.

 *The code is not optimized and may have bugs.
+The formats are not fully supported.
 This is more of an learning exercise than a production ready library.
 Use at your own risk.*

 I created it because I didn't want to use third-party libraries with a ton of extra functionality to simply read image files, and I was interested in how